Clicking 'Support' tab in the web client provides you the following information.

 Alternatively, you can simply send an e-mail to firstname.lastname@example.org.

 For the Applications Manager Technical Center to resolve problems quickly, you need to send the log files that are being generated.
 To do so, click Support Information File link.
-The log files are zipped in a file and placed under <Applications Manager Home>/support directory.
+The log files are zipped in a file and placed under <Applications Manager Home>/working/support directory.
 File creation takes some time based on the log file size.

 To create Support Information File via command prompt, execute the following command: